zeuscsc/About-Me/README.md

 # About Me
 I want to be inventor, currently trying Foobar with Google Challenge.
 Working on AI research, government and NGO projects, programming instructor for a living.
-I was also a startup owner lol.
+I was also a startup owner :sweat_smile:.
 Hope to work in company like Google and SpaceX.